 The main difference is that marijuana oil (cannabis oil) gets you high, and hemp oil doesn’t.
 Cannabis oil (marijuana oil) is rich in THC while hemp oil is very low in THC and high in CBD.

-If you have any more questions about cannabis oil or the differences between hemp and marijuana, please leave us a comment below!
+If you have any more questions about Cannabis Oil vs Hemp Oil or the differences between hemp and marijuana, please leave us a comment below!